 If you still have a pile of medium length scrap wood, read on for more project ideas.

 Medium-Length Scrap Wood Projects

-For medium length wood of 12 to 29 inches, there are many projects you can do to recycle those hardwood scraps.
+For medium length wood of 12 to 29 inches, there are many projects you can do to recycle those leftover flooring.
 Here are some project tips to get you started.